 Also, most of the flavored vinegar I have seen in cookbooks end up funneled into fancy bottles.
-I am choosing to store my infusion in a Ball mason jar.
+But for me, I am choosing to store my infusion in a Ball mason jar.
 I find this easier, as I have mason jars on hand.
 Also, I love that mason jars are so very cute.

 This Sweet Basil Vinegar came out absolutely delicious.
 Its fragrance is bold.
 Yet it stands up to the vinegar and has a great balance.
 I have been using it in place of plain vinegar for an extra punch of flavor in salad dressings.
 I can’t wait to try it over garden fresh kale this fall (I’m hoping my kale will be ready to harvest in about 3 weeks).